 The Port waterways are suffering from nutrient pollution.
 The major sources of nutrients entering the waterways for many decades have been from the Bolivar wastewater treatment plant and the Penrice soda ash plant (discharges ceased in July 2013) at Osborne.
-Stormwater is a relatively minor source of nutrients for the Port waterways and Adelaide’s coastal waters.
+Stormwater is also a source of nutrients for the Port waterways and Adelaide’s coastal waters.

 The excessive nutrient levels in the Port waterways lead to phytoplankton blooms and the abundant growth of nuisance seaweed such as Ulva (sea lettuce).
 Phytoplankton blooms cause noticeable discoloration of the water column, reduce water clarity and sometimes consist of species that are toxic.
 Ulva and other macroalgae form floating rafts that block cooling water intakes, smother mangrove pneumatophores and accumulate along the shoreline in large drifts that decompose, producing unpleasant odours.

 The EPA began a study of the water quality of Port waterways in 2004 with the assistance of funding from the federal government.
 The study has led to the development of the Port River Water Quality Improvement Plan (WQIP) and Appendices.
 This plan aims to reduce the quantity of nutrients discharged into the waterway.
 The targets for water quality improvement for the Port Waterways have been included into the Adelaide Coastal Water Quality Improvement Plan.

 Current monitoring of some sites for the Port waterways is included into the Aquatic Ecosystem Condition Reports for the Adelaide metropolitan waters.